 Facial nerve injuries are typically not treated, as the muscle weakness usually resolves by two to three months of age.
-When a baby favors one side of their body over the other it’s possible the brachial plexus was injured.
+However, when a baby favors one side of its body over the other, it’s possible the brachial plexus was injured.
 This large group of nerves allows motion in arms and hands.
 There’s also the potential for Erb’s palsy to develop, which is weakness in the shoulder and elbow.
-To treat the issue, doctors recommend limiting extreme movements at the shoulder to allow the nerves to heal.
+Doctors recommend limiting extreme movements at the shoulder to allow the nerves to heal to treat the issue.
 If there is no improvement after one or two months, a pediatric neurologist or orthopedist will need to evaluate the situation.

 When the phrenic nerve is damaged, a newborn could have difficulty breathing and sometimes require assistance.
 This injury typically resolves within a few weeks.
-Injuries to the spinal cord often have more consequences.
+However, injuries to the spinal cord often have more consequences.
 In some cases, paralysis is possible below the injury site.

 Soft Tissue Injuries

 It’s not uncommon for a newborn’s skin to have minor injuries after delivery.
-Pressure from contractions can cause swelling and bruising around the eyes or on the face.
+For example, pressure from contractions can cause swelling and bruising around the eyes or on the face.
 Fortunately, no treatment is needed for those injuries.
-When instruments are used incorrectly, however, stress on the newborn can injure the fat under the skin.
+However, when instruments are misused, stress on the newborn can injure the fat under the skin.
 This can make the skin look red, firm, and raised on areas like the arms, thighs, and trunk.

 Maternal or Infant Death

 Some birth injuries are so severe they result in the death of the mother or child.
-For the mother, hemorrhaging and blood loss is a concern if she isn’t properly monitored after birth.
-Babies are at risk when they’re deprived of oxygen for too long or when instruments like forceps cause serious damage to the skull or brain.
+Hemorrhaging and blood loss is a concern for the mother if she isn’t adequately monitored after birth.
+Babies are at risk when they’re deprived of oxygen for too long or when instruments like forceps cause severe damage to the skull or brain.

-When the death of a new mother or infant is found to have been preventable, the surviving family members can take legal action and file a wrongful death claim to seek recovery for their losses.
+When a new mother or infant’s death is found to have been preventable, the surviving family members can take legal action and file a wrongful death claim to seek recovery for their losses.
 The attorneys at Thomas Law Offices are prepared to handle situations like that.

 Determining the Cause of Birth Injuries

-In most cases, families are not aware of the presence of a birth injury until well after the baby has been born.
+In most cases, families are not aware of a birth injury until well after birth.
 While birth injuries can happen while a woman is pregnant, it’s more likely for a problem to develop slightly before, during, or after labor and delivery.
 There’s also the fact that some birth injuries do not show instant physical symptoms.